Chapter 8c

 (Lullabies, you know? – poems recited in the ears to put children into deep slumber, not ordinary sleep.)

-Ekágra is when your mind gets pointed.
+Ekagra is when your mind gets pointed.

-In these five conditions you may see those things and you may, knowingly or unknowingly, consciously or unconsciously, transfer certain portions of your ectoplasmic body to a detached mind and create a positive hallucination of this kind.
+In these 5 conditions you may see those things and you may, knowingly or unknowingly, consciously or unconsciously, transfer certain portions of your ectoplasmic body to a detached mind and create a positive hallucination of this kind.

-19 October 1978, Patna Footnotes
+19 October 1978, Patna

 (1) Practitioners of kápálika sádhaná, a form of spiritual practice which causes the aspirant to confront and overcome all the inherent fetters and enemies of the human mind. –Eds.